katjagrace/katjagrace.github.io/_posts/2021-07-11-typology-of-blog-posts.md

 image: https://katjagrace.files.wordpress.com/2021/07/katja-2-e1626132069362.png
 summary: In categorization and defense of some modes of creations that I haven't always appreciated
 ---
-I used to think a good blog post should basically be a description of a novel insight.
+I used to think a good blog post should basically be a description of a novel insight.<!--ex-->

 To break it down more, on this view: